marcelomgarcia/my_data_eng/README.md

 > Note the indentation of the `volumes` is the `services` not `db.`

+### Importing CSV file

+The data is coming from a CSV file, that will be imported into the data base

 ## SQL

+_SQL is much like chess - a few hours to learn, a lifetime to master._

 All SQL queries will contain some combination of these clauses[^1]